Arizona Labor Laws Guide

 - Employees working for family members or siblings,

-- Employees of Arizona or the federal government, and
+- Any person employed by the State of Arizona or the US government, and

 - Employers whose businesses earn under $500,000 per year, if their business is not covered by the FLSA.